-The semicolon may not be as complicated as you may think; it’s simply misunderstood and often misused.
+The semicolon may not be as complicated as you may think; it’s simply misunderstood and often misused by students during the RLA test.
 In short, a semicolon is a mashup between a comma and a period.
 Comma + period = semicolon.

 Yep, it’s that simple but let’s talk more about how and when to use it.